radeqq007/radeqq007/README.md

 I'm a 19 years old student from Poland.

-Outside of coding I also enjoy reading, weightlifting and playing the guitar.
+My hobbies outside of coding include reading, weightlifting, playing the guitar and anything music related.

 <br />
 <br />